Certificate in Criminal Psychology

 Learning Outcomes

-The Certificate in Criminal Psychology at Fort Hays State University is designed to provide students with a comprehensive understanding of the psychological factors influencing criminal behavior and the criminal justice system.
-The curriculum focuses on the application of psychological theories to real-world criminal cases, the biological and psychological aspects of criminal actions, and the impact of mental health on criminal behavior.
-By completing the certificate, students will develop critical skills and insights that are essential for careers in law enforcement, corrections, forensic psychology, and related fields.
-Upon completing the certificate, students will have gained the following learning outcomes:
+The Certificate in Criminal Psychology provides students with a comprehensive understanding of the psychological factors that influence criminal behavior and the functioning of the criminal justice system.
+The curriculum emphasizes the application of psychological theories to real-world scenarios, exploring the biological influences and mental health issues of criminal actions.
+Through this certificate, students gain essential skills and insights for careers in law enforcement, corrections, forensic psychology, and related fields.
+Upon completion, students will have achieved the following learning outcomes:

 Identify the Psychological and Biological Factors of Criminal Behavior

-Students will explore the psychological and biological influences that contribute to criminal behavior.
-They will develop an understanding of how genetics, brain function, and mental health conditions can play a significant role in shaping criminal actions.
+Students will examine key psychological and biological factors that contribute to criminal behavior.
+This includes gaining an understanding of how genetics, brain function, and mental health conditions can influence individual actions and contribute to patterns of criminal activity.

 Understand the Complex Nature of Mental Health and Its Influence on Criminal Behavior

-Students will study the psychological and social factors that drive criminal behavior, including environmental influences, societal pressures, and family dynamics.
-This knowledge will help them understand the broader context in which crime occurs.
+Students will explore the psychological and sociological influences that contribute to criminal behavior, including environmental conditions, social pressures, and family dynamics.
+This understanding will provide a broader context for analyzing the causes of crime and the factors that shape individual behavior within society.

-Apply Psychological Theories to Real-Live Case Studies and Examples
+Apply Psychological Theories to Real-Life Case Studies and Examples

-Students will gain hands-on experience by applying psychological theories to real-life criminal case studies.
-They will analyze criminal behavior through the lens of various psychological perspectives, helping to develop critical thinking and problem-solving skills essential for future careers in criminal justice.
+Students will apply psychological theories to real-life criminal cases, examining behavior through various psychological perspectives.
+This analytical approach helps develop critical thinking and problem-solving skills that are essential for careers in criminal justice and related fields.

 Real-World Applications

-Students in the Certificate in Criminal Psychology will gain practical, real-world experience by applying psychological principles to understand and address criminal behavior.
-The curriculum includes coursework that explores key topics such as forensic psychology, criminal behavior analysis, and the relationship between mental health and crime.
-This will equip students with the skills to navigate complex criminal justice situations, such as law enforcement, corrections, and victim services.
+Students pursuing the Certificate in Criminal Psychology gain practical experience by applying psychological principles to the study of criminal behavior.
+The curriculum covers topics such as forensic psychology, behavioral analysis, and the relationship between mental health and crime, providing students with the foundational knowledge needed to navigate complex situations in fields like law enforcement, corrections, and victim services.

 Stay Ahead of the Curve

-Our Certificate in Criminal Psychology incorporates the latest trends, research, and advancements in the field of criminal psychology into its curriculum.
-Faculty and staff are dedicated to staying current by attending and presenting at local, regional, national, and international conferences, offering students opportunities to learn about the newest developments in criminal behavior, forensic psychology, and the criminal justice system.
+The certificate’s curriculum incorporates current research and emerging trends in the field.
+Faculty and staff remain actively engaged in the discipline by attending and presenting at local, national, and international conferences, giving students access to the latest insights in criminal behavior, forensic psychology, and the criminal justice system.

 Hands-on Activities

-The Certificate in Criminal Psychology at FHSU provides students with valuable hands-on experiences through applied coursework and experiential learning opportunities.
-Students will engage in activities that allow them to apply psychological principles to real-world criminal justice scenarios directly.
-By exploring topics such as criminal behavior analysis, forensic psychology, and the intersection of mental health and crime, students will participate in case studies, role-playing exercises, and collaborative projects that mirror the challenges faced by professionals in the criminal justice field.
+This certificate offers students practical experience through applied coursework and experiential learning opportunities.
+By exploring real-world criminal justice scenarios, students apply psychological principles to topics such as criminal behavior analysis, forensic psychology, and the connection between mental health and crime.
+Learning activities may include case studies, role-playing exercises, and collaborative projects that reflect professional challenges in the field.

 What You’ll Learn: